 Middle School Education, MA

-Students must maintain an overall GPA of at least a 3.0 while enrolled in the education program.
-Should a student fall below a 3.0 GPA, the College of Education program faculty will review the students eligibility to continue moving forward in the licensure program.
+To be awarded the MA in middle school education, students must successfully complete a 33 semester hour program of study.
+Students must pass all courses with grades of C- or higher and maintain an overall GPA of at least 3.0 while enrolled in the program.
+Should a student fall below a 3.0 GPA, the program's faculty will review the student's eligibility to continue moving forward in the licensure program.

 Student Teaching must be passed with a minimum C or higher.